 The buffers are sprung - this is basically standard in 7mm scale.

-The couplings are working screws, however, the 'Tomy bar' is really too short.
-The couplings are spring behind the buffer beams.
+The couplings are working screws, however, the 'Tommy bar' is really too short.
+The couplings are sprung behind the buffer beams.

 The tender is coupled to the loco using a bar.
 I haven't yet disconnected this to see whether there are different holes for different distances, however, I did notice that on initial running, there is a little slack which can vibrate when the loco motor is running very slowly.
-In 4mm scale, I have wrapped a piece of paper around the peg to effectively 'fill in' the slack and stop the rattle.
+On a 4mm scale model of this type, I have wrapped a piece of paper around the peg to effectively 'fill in' the slack and stop the rattle.

 One thing which is noticeable is that electrical pickup is ONLY on the tender.
 The loco has no pickups.
 I'm not so sure this is a good idea, but I'll see how it works in practice over time.
 Even the tender has some weight, so maybe in 7mm scale, this may not be the problem that it would be in 4mm scale.
 If it becomes a problem, I can always fit extra pickups myself.